weinholt/r6lint/README.md

 r6lint is an R6RS syntax and style checker.

-It is currently *extremely rudimentary* and in early development, with basically the only useful check being to show the location of unbound variables (and just one at a time).
+It is currently somewhat rudimentary and at a PoC level.
+It shows the location of lexical errors and most of the time the location of syntactical errors (all invalid Scheme forms, as determined by psyntax).

+The major missing features are lexical style checks (e.g. hanging parens) and static analysis (e.g. warnings about unused variables, wrong number of arguments/return values, known bad types).

 ## Setup